-Intel C++ Compiler 10.1 or later and the version of GNU C and C++ compilers listed under "Package Requirements" on page 1-8 are supported with these products.
+Intel C++ Compiler 10.1 or later and the version of GNU C and C++ compilers listed under "Package Requirements" are supported with these products.

-Note: Intel Compiler v10.1 can be used only with the standard template libraries of the gcc versions mentioned in "Package Requirements" on page 1-8, to build Oracle C++ Call Interface (OCCI) applications.
+Note: Intel Compiler v10.1 can be used only with the standard template libraries of the gcc versions mentioned in the Package Requirements section, to build Oracle C++ Call Interface (OCCI) applications.